daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 5: No One Knows Better
 * Rang 6: Potentiel amélioré supérieur ou Legal Intern

-**Intrusions du MJ:** Onlookers react badly to a know-it-all.
+**Intrusions de la MJ:** Onlookers react badly to a know-it-all.
 A distraction ou interruption throws the character's argument off the rails.

 -----